 If I had to guess, I’d say that all of the blepping photos online show one of two scenarios.
-They’re either picture of dogs relaxing or sleeping or they’re showing them in an alert state.
+They’re either pictures of dogs relaxing or sleeping or they’re showing them in an alert state.
 So in some situations, blepping can show that a dog is putting all of its focus elsewhere.

 For example, it might be waiting for a treat or a walk, or even a good cuddle.
 That way, showing tongue might be a behavior similar to drooling.
 It’s something dogs do when all of their attention is focused on something else.

 Another common explanation I’ve seen notes that animals may stick their tongues out to essentially taste the air.